 Many worlds theory suggests that this conventional (and admittedly first‑world) blueprint is no better than any other prescribed path.
 In any case, those who hew most closely to its contours in youth end up feeling most lost in middle age.
 Where that leaves me in terms of counselling my daughter through adolescence is not entirely clear.
 But I wish to encourage her to embrace The Unknown.
 After all, with every step you take into the murk, the fog recedes a little.

 In the best of my idealised scenarios, she and I journey into the unknown together as our mirroring continues.
 She departs from the blueprint as much as she likes, learning and adventuring by turn, while I venture into my foggy fifties, one air-clearing month at a time.
 There will be hard developmental work to do, and as much forgetting as generative re-inventing.
 But all the while I can comfort myself that in other universes, far, far away, a series of other 50-year-old versions of me will be suffering every fate I’ve managed to escape: early retirement, divorce, grumpiness and general depression, loss of hope, lassitude and bankruptcy.

-This essay offers a taster from Marina Benjamin’s memoir, The Middlepause, on turning 50, published by Scribe UK.Make a donation
+This essay offers a taster from Marina Benjamin’s memoir, The Middlepause, on turning 50, published by Scribe UK.Support Aeon: make a one-off donation